Godspeed Goa

 The Ruins from a Distance

-And here is how it feels inside.
+And here is the inside.

 Inside the Belly of the Ruins